Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-11-10-cloud-services.md

 3. Select `New > New Page`
 4. Select `Share This Configuration` and open the newly created page
 5. Enter your Publisher ID
+6. Configure the other options as needed.
-6. Apply this Share This Configuration to any AEM Page in the usual manner `Page Properties > Cloud Services Tab > Add Service > Share This > Select the configuration`
+7. Apply this Share This Configuration to any AEM Page in the usual manner `Page Properties > Cloud Services Tab > Add Service > Share This > Select the configuration`